Space heaters are typically small heating units that you use to supplement your primary heating system.

 - 2 MYTemp settings for personalized comfort.
 Robust interior copper alloy construction with 6 premium quartz elements

 - Exceeds Industry Safety Standards, 4 Way Tip Over Switch & Overheat Protection

 Honeywell is also a great large room space heater.
 It’s one of the best infrared heaters on the market and is ideal for heating mid-size to large rooms and spaces within a short time.
-If you’re looking for a space heater for a medium-sized bedroom, then this is the unit to pick.
+If you’re looking for a space heater for a medium-sized bedroom, then this is the best space heater to pick.

 It’s the type of heater that quietly distributes large amounts of the IF heat.
 It’s so quiet; you will even forget it’s on.
 For precise, personalized comfort, a programmable thermostat is included.
 This heater utilizes EnergySmart technology, which helps regulate power consumption and can save on energy bills compared to other types of heaters.

 It has an appealing, modern outer look that is made of a compact cubical casing.
 This makes it able to maintain cool-to-touch housing even when in use.
 This design can complement any room.

 Honeywell HZ-960 Infrared Whole Room Heater is designed with many safety features, including the 4-way tip-over protection and overheat protection which automatically shuts the heater off if tipped in any direction and when it overheats.

 Using this new electric heater is easy and straightforward.
 It has a remote control that allows you to adjust the settings without pacing back and forth.
 The remote control can be neatly stored in the back of the electric heater.
 Also, it has digital controls with a LED display which further improves its ease of use.